How to Update an SQL Table from Excel: Complete Guide

 To get the highest possible quality of data, SQL Spreads uses several methods to guarantee the validity of the entered data:

-• When figures are entered, they are validated against the types of the database columns, and the user receives immediate feedback.
+• When figures are entered, they are validated against the data types of the database columns, and the user receives immediate feedback.

 • Each changed row is tracked in the database to see when a row was changed and by who.